tompc35/data_marine_science/software-installation/README.md

 Check to make sure that you can open the Git Bash command prompt.
 You should be able to find Git Bash in the list of programs when you open the Windows Start menu.
 It may be listed under the heading *Anaconda3*.

-## Install Visual Studio Code

-VS Code is a text editor designed for programming.
-VS Code is available on all operating systems and has some cool custom plugins.

-Follow the instructions for [setting up Visual Studio Code](https://code.visualstudio.com/docs/setup/setup-overview) for your operating system.
-For Windows and Linux users, just follow the steps under "Installation."
-For Mac users, follow the steps under "Installation" and "Launching from the command line."

 ## Open a text editor from the command line

 Make sure that you can open a text editor from the command line.
 Open the Terminal application (Mac) or Git Bash (Windows).